 Mental health at work

-Information, tools and strategies you can use when experiencing mental health issues at work.
+You can use these tools, strategies and information when experiencing mental health issues at work.

 Share on.articles

 • Get a diagnosis from a medical doctor.
-While you are waiting to see a physician about what you’re feeling, you may want to take a self-assessment.
-These self-assessments don’t provide you with a diagnosis, but can help you organize your thoughts before your appointment.
-The results can help your physician understand what you’re experiencing.
-You can also view this video in which individuals describe how they felt before they were diagnosed.
+While you wait to see a physician about what you’re feeling, you may want to take a self-assessment.
+These self-checks don’t give you a diagnosis but they can help you organize your thoughts before your appointment.
+The results can also help your physician understand what you’re experiencing.
+And you may find it helpful to view this video to hear individuals describe how they felt before they were diagnosed.

 • Consider the pros and cons of disclosing health conditions, such as depression or anxiety, at work.
-These questions help you think about how sharing details about your condition might serve you.
+Answer these questions to help you consider how sharing details about your condition might serve you.

 • Learn who at work can help you, whether you’re working through a mental illness or returning to work after a leave.